AnvilInteractive/aSettings/README.md

 - [Tradelands](http://www.roblox.com/games/198116126/Tradelands) ( as soon as the project is finished this will be the first place it'll be used! )

 ### License
 aSettings is licensed under the GNU v2 license.
-You can find it on our repository at [README.md](README.md).
+You can find it in our repository at [LICENSE](LICENSE).
 Please familiarize yourself with this license before contributing to aSettings.